 - Affects face, trunk, hands, fingers, and toes

-- Primarily a clinical diagnosis that should be confirmed with additional testing
+Scarlet fever is primarily a clinical diagnosis that should be confirmed with additional testing.

 - Throat culture

 - Rapid antigen detection testing (rapid strep test)

 - Indication: All cases of scarlet fever should be treated with antibiotics, both to prevent complications and to prevent transmission.

 - Drug of choice: oral penicillin V

 - Alternative antibiotics

 - After 24 hours of antibiotic treatment, the patient is no longer infectious and may return to daycare or school.